OdinVerst/trybrew/src/en/aeropress/locus-01/index.md

 2. Put the filter in the sieve.

-3. Weigh 30.5 g coffee, wet, grind to 6.5, remove excess.
+3. Weigh 30.5 gr coffee, wet, grind to 6.5, remove excess.

 4. Moisten the filters.

-5. Pour the coffee into the upside down aeropress, pour in 100 g water, stir 20 times, put on the filter.
+5. Pour the coffee into the upside down aeropress, pour in 100 gr water, stir 20 times, put on the filter.

-6. Strain, add 120 g of water from the kettle.
+6. Strain, add 120 gr of water from the kettle.

 <br>